 Parking is available on campus.
 Please park in only permitted sites.
 No overnight parking is permitted.
-Vehicles parked in violation of this are subject to towing at the owner's expense.
-Common violations are; taking two parking spaces; parking on grass, sidewalk or in fire lane.; parking within 15 feet for a fire hydrant; parking in no parking zones; parking in handicapped parking spaces without the required permit; parking in spaces marked reserved for State vehicles, College Officials, and Visitors.
-All vehicles parked on campus, anytime, must be properly licensed and inspected.
+Learners must respect acceptable parking practices, common violations are; taking two parking spaces; parking on grass, sidewalk or in fire lane.; parking within 15 feet for a fire hydrant; parking in no parking zones; parking in handicapped parking spaces without the required permit; parking in spaces marked reserved for State vehicles, University Officials, and Visitors.
+All vehicles parked on campus, all the time, must be properly licensed and inspected.
+Vehicles parked in violation of these expectations are subject to towing at the owner's expense.